 Athletes will require greater amounts of protein in order to maintain muscle mass, prevent muscle loss (atrophy), and promote muscle growth.

 What is Protein?

-Protein is essential for life and one of the main building blocks of your body.
+Protein is an essential macronutrient for life and one of the main building blocks of your body.
 Your body uses protein to make tendons, organs, muscles, skin, enzymes, neurotransmitters, hormones, and more.

 To say protein is important is an understatement.
 Protein chains are made up of smaller molecules called amino acids that link together and form complex shapes.
 Some of these amino acids are essential, and you need to get them from your diet.

 Protein isn’t just about quantity; it’s also about quality.
 Animal protein gives you all essential amino acids in the right ratio for your body to properly use them.
 If you’re consuming animal products like fish, meat, eggs, or dairy, you’re likely getting enough good-quality protein.
 It’s also a good idea to go for higher quality protein and look for labels and certifications like:

 - Wild-caught (seafood)